 Solid core doors are solid from front to back.
-Made from wood byproducts, solid core doors are dense, heavy and withstand more punishment than hollow core doors.
+Made from wood byproducts, solid core doors are dense, heavy and withstand more punishment than hollow core interior doors.
 The typical solid core door is a mixture of wood particles glued together with heat, resins and hydraulic pressure to produce a uniform, consistent product.
 The most common solid core door is 1 3/8 inch for interior doors, and 1 3/4 inch for entryway doors.

 Solid to the Core

-The solid core, usually referred to as chipboard or particleboard, typically is surrounded by a perimeter of fir lumber to protect the edge and make the door appear as if was solid wood.
+The solid wood core, usually referred to as chipboard or particleboard, typically is surrounded by a perimeter of fir lumber to protect the edge and make the door appear as if was solid wood.
 Covered with a thin layer of veneer, a solid core door is visibly indistinguishable from a hollow core door.
 However, if the doorknob is removed, the particleboard core is visible inside the hole for the doorknob.

 Hollow Versus Solid